 Do: Consider the Location

-Robyn says that the first thing you should look at when you want to buy a home is location, location, location.
+The first thing you should look at when buying a home, says Robyn, is the location.
 That’s even more important for fixer uppers.
-If you buy cheaply in a great neighbourhood, you can recoup your investment and then some.
-If you buy in a poor location, though, you’ll spend lots of money on a house that you won’t be able to sell at a profit.
-She also says buyers should consider views, natural light on the property and potential nuisances, like a school or hospital across the street.
+If the property is inexpensive but in a great neighbourhood, you can recoup your investment and then some.
+If you buy in a less coveted location, though, you’ll spend more on a house that you likely won’t be able to sell at a profit.
+Robyn also says buyers should consider views, natural light on the property and potential nuisances, such as being directly across the street from a hospital.

-Want to know how to buy a fixer upper and renovate it without finding yourself fixing surprise problem after surprise problem?
+How to invest in a fixer upper without addressing surprise problem after surprise problem?
 Get a professional home inspection done.
-If you focus on the right things to ask during a home inspection, you can get a good idea of what needs to be fixed and what potential problems you may have to deal with down the line.
+If you focus on the right questions to ask during a home inspection, you’ll have a solid understanding of what needs to be fixed and what potential problems you may have to deal with down the line.

 Do: Consider the Layout

-Robyn explains that fixing up a house doesn’t necessarily need to involve big projects.
-Often it only takes a new coat of paint or wallpaper (like this example from Masters of Flip), some new doors and fixtures, refinishing the floors and maybe adding a deck to turn a fixer upper into a dream home.
+Fixing up a home doesn’t necessarily need to involve major upgrades, explains Robyn.
+Sometimes it requires a fresh coat of paint or wallpaper, new fixtures or refinishing the floors.
 If you’re going to get a big return on a small investment, that fixer upper is definitely worth buying.

 Do: Consider the Time and Skill Involved

-When you think about the pros and cons of buying a fixer upper, remember that getting it from where it is to where you want it to be takes considerable time and skill.
-If you don’t have the time, skill or inclination for tackling even the simple simple DIY home upgrades, you’ll need the money to hire a contractor and the time to supervise that contractor.
-Don’t assume that you can just rope in family and friends to help you for the cost of pizza and beer.
+Remember that getting a fixer upper from current state to where you want to take it requires considerable time and effort.
+If you don’t have the time, skill or inclination for tackling even those simple DIY home upgrades, it’s wise to budget for a contractor and set aside time to be on call to supervise the work.
+In other words: don’t assume you can rope in family and friends to help get the job done in exchange for pizza and beer.

 Don’t: Try and Do Everything Yourself

-Robyn says that one of the most important things to know when buying a fixer upper is what you can’t – and shouldn’t – do yourself.
-Patching a wall is easy enough to DIY with a few YouTube videos to guide you but unless you’re a qualified and experienced plumber or electrician, those are the kinds of home reno projects you should always hire professionals for: in fact, local building codes may require it.
+One of the most important things to know when buying a fixer upper is what you can’t – and shouldn’t – do yourself, says Robyn.
+Patching a wall is easy enough to DIY with a few YouTube videos to guide you, but unless you’re a qualified plumber or electrician, those are the kinds of home reno projects you should always hire professionals for: in fact, local building codes may require it.

-Using inferior materials is a sure way of incurring unexpected costs in the near future.
-You don’t have to go for the most expensive option but you do need to consider the durability of whatever you choose to use.
-Always order more than you think you’ll need and always inspect the materials – especially if you use reclaimed materials – for defects before you pay for them.
+Using inferior materials is a quick way to incur unexpected costs in the near future.
+You don’t have to opt for the most expensive option, but you should consider the durability of whichever materials you choose.
+Always order more than you think you’ll require, and inspect the materials for defects before you purchase.

 Do: Do the Math

-When you’re thinking of how to buy a fixer upper, it helps to make a list of everything you’ll need to do to first make the house liveable so you can move in soon after purchase.
-Make another list of what to do to get it to where you want it to be.
-Rank the tasks in order of priority and get multiple quotes to get a more accurate idea of costs.
+When considering buying a fixer upper, make a list of everything you’ll need to do to make the house liveable.
+Make another list of the renos required to get it to “dream home” status.
+Rank the tasks in order of priority, and request multiple quotes to get a more accurate idea of costs.
 Work out how much money you’ll need right now and how much you should save up for later.
-Robyn recommends that you draw up a budget, add 25 to 30 percent to it and stick to it.
+Robyn recommends drawing up a budget and adding 25 to 30 per cent, then sticking to it.

 Do: Get Your Financial Ducks in a Row

-Can a first-time home buyer buy a fixer upper?
+Can a first-time homebuyer buy a fixer upper?
 Of course!
-However, you need to ensure that you’ll have the money to pay for that fixing upping.
-Speak to your mortgage lender about your options: you might get a loan that includes the home purchase as well as home improvement costs in the overall mortgage.
-Also apply for all those The Best Tax Benefits, Rebates and Grants You Can Get for Renovating in Canada, by Province.
+However, it’s important to ensure you’ll have the money to pay for that fixing upping.
+Speak to your mortgage lender about your options: maybe that means getting a loan that includes the home purchase in addition to home improvement costs.

 Don’t: Spend All Your Money

-As certain as death and taxes is the fact that owning a home comes with unexpected costs.
+It’s not news that owning a home comes with unexpected costs.
 Maybe you discover mould in the walls.
 Maybe a pipe bursts.
 Maybe there’s a fire or a flood.
 Maybe a pandemic means you suddenly need to convert your living room into a work space.
-Robyn recommends the you always have an emergency fund to help soften the financial blow.
+Robyn recommends always having an emergency fund to help soften the financial blow.

 HGTV your inbox.